So, you want to know even more about me huh?

 You see, another main interest of mine was stories.
 Books, songs, movies, plays… any kind of story would inevitably end up the fodder for a new drawing, fantasy or game of my own.
 My little sister was often bullied into playing a number or roles in my live action adventures.
 Here she is on my shoulders as we walk around in a trench coat pretending to be a “grown up” and here is another of me forcing her to live inside my Jackson-pollock-esque cardboard box house.

 I guess what I liked most was ideas.
 Books were full of ideas, science inspired ideas and art allowed me to depict ideas.
 All of these things eventually contributed to a rather over-active imagination.

 I started writing in high school.
-I had to catch the train from Fremantle to Perth every day so I started keeping a journal of all the things I saw, thought and imagined on the train.
+I had to catch a bus and train from Fremantle to Perth every day so I started keeping a journal of all the things I saw, thought and imagined on the way.
 I found the more I wrote the more I wanted to write.
 One afternoon my English teacher came running after me across the school car park.
 He said he thought I should be a writer, and publish a book.
 This was something that had never occurred to me before.
 But after that it was my secret and most desperate goal.